 Where to stay

-In Nashville, Airbnbs are king — and I’m personally biased toward the family travel rental site Kid & Coe (hey, if I’m out of town, you can even rent my place).
-After all, if you’re schlepping with a posse of little kids, it’s a great idea to have a temporary home where you can spread out, nap, cook, and make a mess (just clean it up before I get home, okay?).
+In Nashville, Airbnbs are king — and I’m personally biased toward the family travel rental site Kid & Coe.
+After all, if you’re schlepping with a posse of little kids, it’s a great idea to have a temporary home where you can spread out, nap, cook, and make a mess (just clean it up before you leave, okay?).

 But if your tot posse is smallish (or older) and you’re looking to fancy up your stay — and are in the market for a splurge — you can’t beat the newly renovated downtown boutique hotel Noelle.
 The decor is gorgeous but not too fussy (or too breakable for the young ones), and there is an artful shop, restaurant and rooftop bar on-site.
-Oh, and 10-minute coffee delivery every morning — something every parent needs, correct?
+Plus: 10-minute coffee delivery to your room every morning — something every parent needs, correct?